phreborn/MLCAF/tools/plotComparisons/README.md

        where `<plotCategory>` specifies the desired section in your config file.

 Note, that you can also write your own config and style files and point to them accordingly:
-For pointing to a new config file please specify the '--config' argument when running this script.
+For pointing to a new config file please specify the '--config' argument when running the python script.
 For pointing to a new style file please adapt the 'patches' tag in your config.

 ### Run the example